-The application as it currently stands therefore represents the loss of any social rented housing, the loss of £5,000 towards enhancing or expanding the youth facilities at Sparkford Playing Field and £18,648 towards to ongoing maintenance of facilities at the Sparkford Cricket Club and Playing Field, all of which they had previously agreed to.
-It also includes the omission of £99,225 required for new school places as requested by the Educational Authority.
+The application as it currently stands therefore represents the loss of £5,000 towards enhancing or expanding the youth facilities at Sparkford Playing Field and £18,648 towards the ongoing maintenance of facilities at Sparkford Cricket Club and Playing Field as well as a shortfall of £69,225 required to provide for all of the new school places as identified by the Educational Authority.

-These obligations have been identified by the relevant authorities as being necessary to meet the district's social housing needs as well as the increased demand resulting from the development in respect of local recreational facilities and educational facilities.
+These obligations have been identified by the relevant authorities as being necessary to meet the increased demand resulting from the development in respect of local recreational facilities and educational facilities.
 No adequate justification has been provided to demonstrate that such identified obligations would make the scheme unviable, as such the loss of these obligations is considered to be unjustified and the proposal fails to make adequate provision to mitigate the impacts of development on local facilities and services.
-The application is therefore at odds with the aims and objectives of local plan policies SD1, SS2, SS6, HG3 and HW1 and as such is recommended for refusal and is considered to be an unsustainable form of development.
+The application is therefore at odds with the aims and objectives of local plan policies SD1, SS2, SS6, HG3 and HW1 and is considered to be an unsustainable form of development that should therefore be refused.

-Conclusion
+Conclusion: